Questions? Call or text anytime 📞 818-446-9627

 • Recurring Themes and Patterns: Identifying repetitive patterns in your thoughts, feelings, behaviors, and relationships.
 Recognizing these patterns is the first step toward understanding their origins and making different choices.

-• The Importance of Emotion: Encouraging the exploration and expression of the full range of emotions, even those that feel difficult or uncomfortable, like anger or dependency needs, which can be particularly relevant in the perinatal period.
+• The Importance of Emotion: Encouraging the exploration and expression of the full range of emotions, even those that experience difficult or uncomfortable, like anger or dependency needs, which can be particularly relevant in the perinatal period.

 • Insight and Self-Understanding: The ultimate goal is to develop deeper self-awareness and insight into the roots of your difficulties.
 This understanding empowers you to make conscious changes and fosters long-term emotional growth, not just temporary relief.
 This insight-oriented therapy pregnancy approach seeks lasting change.